v8/v8.dev/src/blog/oilpan-pointer-compression.md

 ### Improving structure packing in Blink

-It is hard to estimate the effect of halving Oilpan's pointer size.
-In essence it should improve memory utilization for "packed" data-structures, such as containers of such pointers.
+It is hard to estimate the effect of halving Oilpan’s pointer size.
+In essence it should improve memory utilization for “packed” data-structures, such as containers of such pointers.
 Local measurements showed an improvement of about 16% of Oilpan memory.
 However, investigation showed that for some types we have not reduced their actual size but only increased internal padding between fields.

 To minimize such padding, we wrote a clang plugin that automatically identified such garbage-collected classes for which reordering of the fields would reduce the overall class size.
 Since there have been many of these cases across the Blink codebase, we applied the reordering to the most used ones, see the [design doc](https://docs.google.com/document/d/1bE5gZOCg7ipDUOCylsz4_shz1YMYG5-Ycm0911kBKFA).